CobbleSword/NachoSpigot/readme.md

-[Nacho-0021] Add setMaxPlayers within Bukkit.getServer() and SetMaxSlot Command [Nacho-0022] Stop raytracing loading chunks [Nacho-0023] Optimize EntityTracker for the chunk updater
+[Nacho-0021] Add setMaxPlayers within Bukkit.getServer() and SetMaxSlot Command [Nacho-0022] Stop raytracing loading chunks [Nacho-0023] Optimize EntityTracker for the chunk updater [Nacho-0024] Do not create new BlockPosition when loading chunk

 [YAPFA-0030] Don't save Fireworks and Arrows by tr7zw (Arrows and firework Entities, eg stuck arrows in the ground)